Retropaint/skelform_user_docs/src/starter_guide/basics.md

 Your only bone is acting on it's own, but it can also be connected to others to form joints and the like.

-Create another bone, and you will see a new <strong>Drag</strong> button.
-This will toggle to a mode that allows dragging bones around the list.
-Drag a bone on top of another and watch it highlight:
+Create another bone, then drag either bone to the other.
+Once released, the bone you held will be a child of the other.

 ![highlight_bone](highlight_bone.png)

-Release the mouse, and now you have a parent bone and a child bone!

-Switch back to <strong>Edit</strong> mode (where <strong>Drag</strong> was), and select the parent bone.
-As you edit it in any way, the child bone will be affected as well.

 ## Parent-Child Bone Inheritance